Our strategic view

 • Google and the internet are for free.
 20 years ago, the internet barely existed at all.
 An infinite number of other inventions are also free, or have become far better, at prices that are just a fraction of what they once were.

 The list of positive developments is much longer, and yes, the world faces many challenges and significant problems still remain in many parts of the world, particularly in Africa and the Middle East.
 However, the point is that humans are fantastic creatures that constantly overcome such new challenges.
-But as humanity develops so do also new challenges erupt.
+But as humanity develops also new challenges erupt.
 What about freedom of speech for example?
-We see many threats here, for example from lika Google, Facebook, YouTube, censuring people’s free expressions.
-Or their interference in political issues, changing the algorithms in search engines, to ”tilt” people to their approved view.
+We see many threats here, for example from like Google, Facebook, YouTube, censuring people’s free expressions.
+With Trump’s election win, these risks have however been reduced, but in EU politicians still talk about increasing censorship.
 We see big risks of the State, mainstream media and the political establishment joining forces not for the people but over and above the people.
-Wealth is not just about money, it is about freedom as well.
+Wealth is not just about money; it is about freedom as well.

 Of course, this does not change our optimistic view, humanity will prevail in a good and prosperous way.